 Apprentices must be employed when they are taking their EPA, so where a break in learning has been necessary, and the planned end-date for their apprenticeship has had to move back, they should speak to their employer and training provider.
 We would expect employers and training providers to work with apprentices to reschedule training, which may also include reviewing apprenticeship agreements and commitment statements.
 We will keep this under review as the situation evolves.

-30. What will happen if I am not well enough to take my end-point assessment?
+39. What will happen if I am not well enough to take my EPA?

-If you are unwell, or in a period of self-isolation, and unable to attend your end-point assessment, please contact your training provider as soon as you are able, to allow them maximum time to re-schedule your assessment.
+If you are unwell, or in a period of self-isolation, and unable to attend your EPA, please contact your training provider as soon as you are able, to allow them maximum time to re-schedule your assessment.

-31. Gateways are being delayed and we cannot complete the end-point assessment in the required timeframe.
+41. Gateways are being delayed and we cannot complete the EPA in the required timeframe.
 Can we extend the EPA timeframe due to the current disruption?

-Apprentices who are deemed ready for assessment, and cannot be assessed due to assessor illness, or Covid-19 related measures, are allowed to take a break before taking their EPA, and for the EPA to be rescheduled.
+Apprentices who are deemed ready for assessment, and cannot be assessed due to assessor illness, or coronavirus (COVID-19) related measures, are allowed to take a break before taking their EPA and for the EPA to be rescheduled.

 If the EPA timeframe needs to be extended beyond what is allowed in the assessment plan (where specified), EPAOs are responsible for agreeing extensions to EPA timeframes during the current disruption.
-EPAOs should work closely with EQAPs to ensure quality of EPA is maintained.
+EPAOs should work closely with EQA providers to ensure that quality of EPA is maintained.
 For apprentices whose gateway is being delayed, the training provider must report this as a break in learning in the ILR.

-32. Where the end-point assessment plan states that assessment must be conducted face-to-face, but cannot be under the current circumstances, can we conduct these remotely?
+42. Where the EPA plan states that assessment must be conducted face-to-face, but cannot be under the current circumstances, can we conduct these remotely?